ArmaLite AR-30

 The ArmaLite AR-30 is a bolt-action rifle manufactured by Armalite.
-Based in part on Armalite's AR-50 rifle, the AR-30 is available in three cartridges; the .308 Winchester, .300 Winchester Magnum and .338 Lapua.
+Based in part on Armalite's AR-50 rifle, the AR-30 is available in three cartridges: .308 Winchester, .300 Winchester Magnum and .338 Lapua.
 It was introduced at the 2000 SHOT Show.

 Design

 The AR-30 features a 5-round detachable box magazine.
 The weight is 12 pounds empty.
 It includes a 26-inch chrome-moly barrel, 6-groove, RH 1:10-inch twist, and 48 inches overall length.
 The receiver is modified in octagonal form, drilled, and slotted for a scope rail.
 The bolt is a dual front locking lug.
 There is a Shilen standard single-stage trigger with approximately 5 lb. pull.
 A muzzle brake is optional on the .308 Win. and .300 Win.
 Mag models; it is standard on the .338 Lapua model.
 The scope rail is mil-standard with boss to engage cross-slot on the receiver.
 Stock comes in 3 sections, extruded forend, machine grip frame with vertical grip, forged, and machined removable buttstock.
-The buttplate is vertically adjustable, specifically-built for heavy calibers.
+The buttplate is vertically adjustable, specifically built for heavy calibers.